15 Healthy Travel Snacks You Can Take On The Plane

 14. Fresh Food Options at the Airport

 Don't rule out airport food because many airports have fresh "travel ready" options after you pass through security.
-Or, even get take out from some airport restaurants.
 You can find healthy options like hard boiled eggs, fresh fruit cups, salads, sandwiches and yogurt.

 I don’t want to rely on picking up fresh food for the plane just in case, but if something looks good trust me I’ll snap it up and pop it in my carry on.
 The only drawback is sometimes the packaging.
 I remember wrestling with a plastic cup of hard boiled eggs on a plane for a good 20 minutes.
 I couldn’t get the dang thing open!